-Today more than ever, IT departments are looking to streamline operations, cut costs, improve efficiency and become more environmentally responsible.
-Efficient, remote management of end user desktops is one way to advance toward meeting those goals.
-Remote management minimizes the impact to end user productivity, while eliminating expenses related to routine maintenance tasks such as provisioning individual desktops, traveling off-site to troubleshoot issues or replace equipment, or performing software updates and patches on individual machines.
+Today more than ever, IT departments are looking to streamline operations, cut costs, improve efficiency, and become more environmentally responsible.
+Efficient, remote management of end-user desktops is one way to advance toward meeting those goals.
+Remote management minimises the impact on end-user productivity while eliminating expenses related to routine maintenance tasks such as provisioning individual desktops, traveling off-site to troubleshoot issues or replace equipment, or performing software updates and patches on individual machines.

-Dell Wyse cloud client computing solutions with Dell Wyse Device Manager (WDM) simplify remote desktop management across an organization.
-Powerful device policy and configuration management, real-time asset management and health-checking enable IT staff to streamline desktop deployment and minimize equipment replacement.
+Dell Wyse cloud client computing solutions with Dell Wyse Device Manager (WDM) simplify remote desktop management across an organisation.
+Powerful device policy and configuration management, real-time asset management, and health-checking enable IT staff to streamline desktop deployment and minimise equipment replacement.
 Dell Wyse solutions help to eliminate extraneous and often excessive maintenance costs while dramatically reducing time spent performing routine tasks.
 Other benefits include:

 - Fast, easy and cost-effective provisioning and maintenance of user desktops, with centrally controlled system updates and enhancements;

-- Reduced hardware costs and impressive energy savings through virtualization and consolidation;
+- Reduced hardware costs and impressive energy savings through virtualisation and consolidation;

-- High availability to virtualized desktops for less downtime and greater productivity;
+- High availability to virtualised desktops for less downtime and greater productivity;

 - No risk – all data is stored securely in the datacenter where it belongs, rather than on vulnerable end-user PCs.